terra-campaigns/arrival/campaign/part02/chap007.md

 - NPCs in the temple are: priests, cultists and traders (commoners)

 **Lady scurvy infected** ([Spawn encounter](chap007.md#Spawn%20encounter))
-- Scene: At night, a collapsed statue near a freshly-dug hollow (desert or tunnels).
-An adolescent is sitting inside the hollow, apparently sobbing.
-She is actually a vampire spawn feeding on rats.
+- Scene: At night, a collapsed statue and ruins.
+An adolescent-shaped hooded humanoid is walking around, sounds of sobbing.
+She is actually a vampiric mind flayer.
-- Dramatic question: overshadowing the spawn disease
+- Dramatic question: overshadowing a different lady scurvy
 - Sources of conflict: Spawns are hungry
 - End conditions: Spawns are dealt with